 Keys to Flexibility During Winter

 Do you ever wonder why you have lose your flexibility during winter and have more pain when you are cold?
 It’s simple.
 When you are cold, your muscles stiffen and shorten.
 How can you avoid the chronic discomfort most people feel in the winter?
-Follow these three simple steps.
+Follow these five simple steps.

 3) Make sure you warm your muscles up before strenuous physical activity.
 Shoveling snow when you are tight and stiff or trying to lift something heavy without warming up your muscles first is only asking for trouble.
+If you are pressed for time, start with tiny piles of snow and alternate arms.
+Better yet, go on a walk first, enjoy the beauty and then get after it!

 4) If you really want to improve your flexibility during winter, with all the time you spend hibernating, try to develop a few hobbies to escape the cold weather.
 You would be shocked how effective a once a week pilates or yoga class can be to improve your flexibility.
 Winter is a perfect time to explore whether you like this form of exercise or not since there are so many limitations with outdoor activities.